Central European Academy of the University of Miskolc

-The Central European Academy (CEA) was established on 1 January 2022 with its seat in Budapest as a separate legal entity of the University of Miskolc, which has a long tradition originating from Selmecbánya (now Banská Štiavnica).
-The CEA provides an institutional framework for strengthening international scientific cooperation between the countries of the Central European region by attracting renowned senior scholars and talented junior researchers in line with the demands of today's challenges.
-In the performance of its public tasks as defined by the Hungarian state, the CEA has established an interdisciplinary network of experts researching the legal systems of Central Europe and beyond, called the Central European Professors' Network.
-By publishing its results in open access, organising lectures and international conferences, and establishing LLM and PhD scholarships, it aims to make the Central European legal tradition and jurisprudential achievements, which are an integral part of European values, as widely known as possible in Europe and beyond.
-The CEA primarily practices its academic engagement through its own international publishing house, known as the Central European Academic Publishing.
-To achieve these goals, the Central European Academy also cooperates with experts and institutions from other Western European countries, as well as EU candidate countries, and its research also covers other areas of law-related disciplines.
-Thanks to its dynamic and ambitious management, the CEA constantly expands its international network of contacts, with a particular focus on helping experts and researchers from the EU candidate countries to make the Central European values more visible and to effectively preserve their constitutional identity throughout the integration process.
+The Central European Academy of the University of Miskolc (CEA UM) was established on 1 January 2022 as a legal entity organisational unit of the University of Miskolc, which has prestigious Selmec traditions, with its seat in Budapest.
+By involving renowned researchers and young talents, the Academy provides a high-quality institutional framework, in line with contemporary expectations, to strengthen and promote legal scholarly cooperation among the countries of the Central European region at an international level.
+In performing the public tasks defined by the Hungarian state, the Academy establishes an interdisciplinary research and expert network covering the legal systems of Central European and other countries, within which it operates the Central European Professors’ Network.
+By publishing its results in open access form, organising public lectures and international conferences, and establishing LLM and PhD scholarships, it aims to ensure that Central European legal traditions and scholarly achievements—forming an integral part of European values—become widely known both within Europe and beyond.
+The Academy primarily carries out its scientific activities through its own international publishing house, Central European Academic Publishing.
+In order to achieve the above objectives, the Central European Academy of the University of Miskolc cooperates with experts and institutions from Western Europe as well as from countries that are candidates for membership in the European Union, and its research activities also extend to other academic disciplines related to legal studies.
+Its dynamic and ambitious leadership continuously expands its international network of relations, with particular attention to supporting experts and researchers from countries preparing for EU accession in making the values of Central Europe more visible and in effectively preserving their constitutional identity during the integration process.

 Current events

-We regularly organise high-profile professional events with renowned professors and researchers in CEA's research areas.
+We regularly organise high-quality professional events with the participation of distinguished professors and researchers working in the research areas of CEA UM.

 Professors' Network